 Upon deployment, all of the variables within that file will be parsed, placeholders replaced—if you have any—and then each variable will become a real environment variable in the running container.

-This option is usually best suited for automated CI routines since you work your way to have a different kool.deploy.env
+This option is usually best suited for automated CI routines since you work your way to have a different kool.deploy.env file for each of your deploying environments (i.e., staging and production).

 Using a plain YAML object for environment variables